Majdi-Aref/restaurant/README.md

 - As a user, I want to update any of my bookings so that I my updated booking will suit my new needs and circumstances.

+## 1. 12.
+User wants to register on the restaurant website

+- As a user, I can register on the restaurant website so that I can sign in to my account.

+## 1. 13.
+User wants to sign in to their account on the restaurant website

+- As a user, I can sign in to my account on the restaurant website so that I I can book a table.

+## 1. 14.
+User wants to sign out of their account on the restaurant website

+- As a user, I can sign out of my account on the restaurant website so that I my account stays safe.

 # 2. Existing features

 ## 2. 1.
 Navigation bar